The Seed of Victory (7.00)

-Mask of Madness also competes too heavily with Vladimir’s Offering, which works for both units, gives us a damage percentage buff instead of attack speed, and also provides mana and health regeneration on the side.
+Mask of Madness also competes too heavily with Vladmir’s Offering, which works for both units, gives us a damage percentage buff instead of attack speed, and also provides mana and health regeneration on the side.
 Mask of Madness is just too risky for not enough payoff

 on Lone Druid

 The critical hit isn’t as effective due to the Basic attack type conundrum

 reducing our bear’s damage (and thus the critical damage).
 Criticals also don’t work on structures, which are really what the Spirit Bear should be attacking later into the game.
 Furthermore, Monkey King Bar competes with it by being a superior damage item at a similar price that also bashes and counters evasion.